-The ROBINSPECT extended mobile robotic system will be a wheeled robotic system that will be able to extend an automated crane to the lengths commonly found in tunnels (4 to 7 meter range) sustaining a robot manipulator while being automated through the use of robotic controllers.
-This robotic system will be composed by three subsystems: a mobile robot, an automated crane arm, and an industrial-quality robot manipulator.
-Systems with similar configurations are the TunConstruct system [78][79], and other existing systems of the construction industry [98].
-Basic 1D (such as laser, infrared and ultrasound proximity and distance sensors), 2D (such as vision camera and SICK sensors) and 3D (as in time of flight or similar technology) sensors will be incorporated to the subsystems to enable collision avoidance.
-Apart from that, a special new ultrasonic sensor will be equipped to measure cracks width and depth.
-The mechanical concept design of the robotic system will be based on an existing industrial platform, so to ensure the successful operation under real tunnel conditions, although localization and navigation tests will be performed initially under simulated environments.
+The ROBINSPECT extended mobile robotic system consists on a wheeled robotic system able to extend an automated crane to the lengths commonly found in tunnels (4 to 7 meter range) sustaining a robot manipulator while being automated through the use of robotic controllers and sensors (see Figure 19).
+The mechanical components of the system consist of a mobile vehicle, an automatic crane and an industrial quality robotic arm placed on the crane platform.
+Systems with similar configurations are the TunConstruct system [78][79], and other existing systems of the construction industry [99].
+The two sensor subsystems consist of various cameras with artificial vision algorithms for cracks detection and an ultrasonic system for characterizing cracks.